Lamar State College-Orange logo

 1969

-Opened as an extension center of Lamar University.
+Opened as an extension center of Lamar University

 1989

-Received independent accreditation from the Southern Association of Colleges and Schools.
+Received independent accreditation from the Southern Association of Colleges and Schools

 1999

-Renamed Lamar State College—Orange.
+Renamed Lamar State College—Orange by the Texas legislature

 2001